 At St. Elizabeth’s, SMVSC permeates all that we do.
 It is a focal point for collective worship and integral to the pastoral life of the school.
 Teaching and learning aims to incorporate SMVSC across the school curriculum.

 Multi-Cultural Teaching and Learning

 St. Elizabeth’s is a beautifully diverse and inclusive school family.
 Within our school family, we welcome children, staff, and families from a range of cultures and religious backgrounds.
-We celebrate this diversity in a number of ways (see photos and pupil comments below).
+We celebrate this diversity in a number of ways.

 Within our R.E. curriculum (see R.E.
 LTP), we plan a Multi-Cultural Week which usually takes place during the Autumn Term.
 During this week, classes focus their teaching and learning on a specific world religion (other than Christianity) and they are encouraged to visit a place of worship or to invite somebody in to speak to their class.

 Philosophy for Children across the Primary Curriculum (P4C)

 Our recent Section 48 R.E.
 Inspection report described the development and use of P4C in R.E. as “inspirational”.
 As a school, we are working hard to increase the knowledge and understanding our pupils have about the Faith.
 With a strong knowledge base, pupils are enabled to think more deeply about big questions, and to develop the language of discussion within philosophical enquiries.
 Pupils are able to express their thoughts about a particular stimulus (usually a passage of Scripture) and can share ideas, and build upon, agree and disagree (using justification to support their thoughts) with the ideas of others.